In Part two of Simon Sayers-Franklin’s Pride series, he explores the origins of Pride at the Stonewall riots and why we fly our Rainbow Flag!

 By the time the first police wagon arrived, the crowd had multiplied as much as ten times and as the Mafia were escorted out and put in the van people started shouting “Gay Power.” and others started singing.
 An officer pushed a drag queen who hit him with her purse.
 People threw debris at the wagon and that was when a woman, thought to be, Stormé DeLarverie, was dragged out in handcuffs.
 She kept escaping and fought four police officers.
 When she complained the handcuffs were too tight she was hit over the head with a baton and screamed: “Why don’t you guys do something?”

 It was this moment that triggered the riots that would go on to last six days!

 The patrons of the bar had taken enough and were sick of being pushed around.
 It was reported that the drag queens and trans women of colour were among the first to fight back.
-It was Marsha P. Johnson, a black, transgender, sex worker, a founding member of Gay Liberation Front and a popular member of the New York gay and art scenes, who was apparently one of the first to kick off her heels and fight the police.
+It was Marsha P. Johnson, a black, gender non-conforming, sex worker, a founding member of Gay Liberation Front and a popular member of the New York gay and art scenes, who was apparently one of the first to kick off her heels and fight the police.
 It is, however, unclear what role Johnson played in the events that night.
-She disputed that she was the one to start the riot by claiming she arrived at 2am when the place was already on fire – a fire she claimed was started by the police.
+She disputed that she was the one to start the riot by claiming she arrived at 2 am when the place was already on fire – a fire she claimed was started by the police.

 These riots were a major moment for LGBT people and Stonewall became an iconic image of rebellion and resistance.
 It stood for our strength and our refusal to back down.